What are the relevant government entities relating to immigration in your jurisdiction?

 What are the most positive aspects of your immigration system compared to the rest of the world?

 Employers do not need to go through lengthy labor market testing procedures for H-1B employees.
-Other types of high-skilled categories, such as L-1, O-1, TN, E-1 and E-2 are not subject to numerical limits and also do not require labor market testing.
-H-1B and L-1 visas are “dual intent” visas, so, although they are in the category of temporary work visas, an H-1B applicant may also intend to become a permanent resident and apply concurrently for permanent residency.
+Other types of high-skilled categories, such as L-1, O-1, TN, E-1, and E-2 are not subject to numerical limits and also do not require labor market testing.
+H-1B and L-1 visas are “dual intent” visas; therefore, although they are in the category of temporary work visas, an H-1B applicant may also intend to become a permanent resident and apply concurrently for permanent residency.
 Nonimmigrants in the U.S. are generally able to convert status or apply for permanent residency without having to leave the country and re-enter.

 Foreign students in nonimmigrant F-1 status may apply for employment authorization if employed in Curricular Practical Training (CPT), Optional Practical Training (OPT) or an extended OPT program in a STEM-related field.

 In most visa categories, family members have derivative status.
-In some categories, including L, E, O, and some H, spouses are eligible for work authorization and open access to the labor market without needing an employer to sponsor them.
+In some categories, including L, E, and some H, spouses are eligible for work authorization and open access to the labor market without needing an employer to sponsor them.

 United States: Corporate Immigration